Try a Free Live AI Golf Lesson TRY FREE

 -James T. | Sept 16, 2012 | 10 HDCP

-And if you'd like even more help keeping your spine angle, check out Losing the Tush Line and The Tiger Squat.
+And if you'd like even more help keeping your spine angle through impact, check out Losing the Tush Line and The Tiger Squat.

 Checkpoints for Practice

-• The lower body should work back away from the ball in the downswing, making room for hands & arms
+• The lower body should work back away from the ball in the downswing, creating room for the hands & arms to deliver the club on a consistent path

-• Many golfers do the opposite, thrusting knees & hips forward and moving the chest up away from the ball
+• Many golfers do the opposite — thrusting the knees & hips forward and lifting the chest up away from the ball, destroying their spine angle at impact

-• Drill: Hold a club against your chest and get into address posture
+• Drill: Hold a club against your chest and get into a solid address posture with your weight balanced evenly

-• Rotate the club to the top, then down into impact position
+• Rotate the club to the top, then drive it all the way back down into impact position while keeping your chest angled toward the ground

-• If you lose posture, you won't be able to get the club down into impact position
+• If you lose posture mid-drill, you won't be able to get the club back to impact position — the drill gives you instant, honest feedback

 Video Transcription: Maintain Your Golf Swing Posture